Hyperuniform random measures, transport and rigidity: Determinantal point processes and random matrices

+\begin{exercise} In fact, for a canonical kernel, one can represent the number of points as a sum of independent Bernoulli variables with parameters $ a_{ k}$ (see \cite[Theorem 4.5.3]{BKPV}).

-This reproducing property is useful here for at least two reasons.
-Remember first that the $ \rho _{ \P}^{ k},k\leqslant m$ can be seen as projections of $ \rho _{ \P}^{ m}$, but the fact that the defining DPP property \eqref{eq:def-dpp} holds for $ \rho _{ \P}^{ m}$ does not implies automatically that it holds for $ \rho _{ \P}^{ k},k\leqslant m$, except for reproducing kernels: \begin{proposition}[ \cite{dyson}] Let $ K$ a reproducing kernel satisfying $ I: = \int_{\mathbb{R}^{ d}}K(z,z)dz<\infty $ and $ \P$ a point process such that \eqref{eq:def-dpp} holds for some $ m\geqslant 1$.
-Then \eqref{eq:def-dpp} holds for all $ 1\leqslant k\leqslant m.$ \end{proposition} Hence the reproducing property saves us a lot of effort in the proof that a point process is determinantal, as we will see with the GUE and Ginibre ensembles.
+\end{exercise} \end{longversion} In this case, the determinantal property can therefore by passed on to lower order FMMs by induction.
+Hence the reproducing property saves us a lot of effort in the proof that a point process is determinantal, as we will see with the GUE and Ginibre ensembles.